Puget, Washington

 Puget is an unincorporated community in Thurston County, in the U.S. state of Washington.
 The area is located on the Johnson Point peninsula overlooking Nisqually Reach.

 History

 Puget was platted in 1873, but an economic downturn in 1893 stunted growth.
 A post office named Puget City began in 1890, but was shuttered in 1893; a newly-renamed post office named Puget opened in 1904, and closed permanently in 1928.
+Efforts were made to incorporate nearly all of the Peninsula in 1984 to prevent annexation by the neighboring City of Lacey, Washington but an election was never held.

 Parks and recreation

 The community is near Tolmie State Park and the Nisqually National Wildlife Refuge.